Identifying The Benefits: What Is A Magnesium Supplement Good for?

 Magnesium is essential for energy production (ATP), which is essential for cell membrane function and activation of sodium-potassium pumps, including in the heart.
 Severe magnesium deficiency can compromise the work of these pumps and as a result, alter the membrane potential.
 This change causes arrhythmias.

 Magnesium is also a cofactor required for the proper functioning of enzymes in heart mitochondria.

 A meta-analysis of clinical trials found that every 100 mg increase in magnesium intake predicted a 22% lower risk of stroke.
-Another study also found that the magnesium intake reduced the risk of heart failure.
+Another study also found that magnesium intake reduced the risk of heart failure.

-A massive pool of data and studies provided evidence that sufficient magnesium intake is important for heart health.
+While these studies are correlation, not causation, a massive pool of data and studies provided evidence that sufficient magnesium intake is important for heart health.

 How to take Magnesium Supplements